WACE Exam Timetable 2026

 The most effective WACE exam prep combines spaced repetition flashcards for content recall with timed practice exams for exam technique.
 Start revising Unit 3 & 4 content at least 6 weeks before exams.
 Use Revizi’s practice exams to simulate WACE conditions, review past SCSA papers, and focus revision on topics where you lost marks.

-Last updated: 1 May 2026 · Content aligned to the School Curriculum and Standards Authority
+Last updated: 17 August 2026 · Content aligned to the School Curriculum and Standards Authority